dritter/blog/_posts/howto/2014-06-16-ros-hydro-and-opencv.md

 > FOR GROOVY!!
 CHANGE `uvc_camera` into `usb_cam`

-1. Open a new terminal window and in the home directory, type the following: for rospack:
+1. Open a new terminal window and in the home directory, type the following:

+	for Rosbuild:

         roscreate-pkg tutorialROSOpenCV image_transport roscpp std_msgs opencv2 cv_bridge uvc_camera

+    for Catkin:

-    for catkin: (NOTE!!: no need to include opencv or opencv2 for catkin in groovy/hydro, because it is always embedded as stand-alone package)
+	**NOTE!!: no need to include opencv or opencv2 for catkin in groovy/hydro, because it is always embedded as stand-alone package**

         catkin_create_pkg tut_ros_opencv image_transport roscpp std_msgs cv_bridge uvc_camera